Ivory trade is a deeply polarised issue.

 The world has changed dramatically since 1989, with emerging political and economic super powers, particularly China, coming to the fore and driving demand for status goods and commodities; ivory features high on this list.

-The growing number of large ivory seizures around the world points clearly to the involvement of transnational syndicates of highly organised international criminals cashing in.
+In recent years the world has witnessed a new onslaught on African elephant populations as well as on the more beleaguered Asian elephants, and the growing number of large ivory seizures points clearly to the involvement of transnational syndicates of highly organised international criminals.

-With more than 25 years experience of investigating and exposing the ongoing illegal trade in ivory, EIA’s expertise is needed now more than ever.
-Fulfilling an essential role in the protection of elephants and their habitats, we have a proven track record of exposing the illegal ivory trade.
+Fulfilling an essential role in the protection of elephants and their habitats, EIA’s investigations have a proven track record of exposing the illegal ivory trade.